FIIT-TEAM8/team_documentation/docs/modules/elasticsearch.md

 Our scraper communicate with Elasticsearch through [python library](https://elasticsearch-py.readthedocs.io/en/v7.15.1/).
 Make sure you are using the right version of library(7.15.1), otherwise some functionality will not work.

-Elastic currently works with one shard and one replica.
+Elastic currently works with six shard and two replicas, which are distributed between three Docker containers.

 ```
 "index": {